Majjhima Nikāya 46

 Seyyathāpi, bhikkhave, vassānaṁ pacchime māse saradasamaye viddhe vigatavalāhake deve ādicco nabhaṁ abbhussakkamāno sabbaṁ ākāsagataṁ tamagataṁ abhivihacca bhāsate ca tapate ca virocate ca;

-It’s like the time after the rainy season when the sky is clear and cloudless.
-And when the sun rises, it dispels all the darkness from the sky as it shines and glows and radiates.
+It’s like the last month of the rainy season, in autumn, when the heavens are clear and cloudless.
+And as the sun is rising to the firmament, having dispelled all the darkness of space, it shines and glows and radiates.

 evameva kho, bhikkhave, yamidaṁ dhammasamādānaṁ paccuppannasukhañceva āyatiñca sukhavipākaṁ tadaññe puthusamaṇabrāhmaṇaparappavāde abhivihacca bhāsate ca tapate ca virocate cā”ti.